METRIX IAP

 Best Copy Overlays

 No copy changes.
 No audience changes.
-Challengers rotate ONE variable only at APEX-C01 creative quality.
+Challengers rotate ONE variable only at DC02 creative quality.

 ✕